robotology/robotology-superbuild/doc/cmake-options.md

 yarpVec.toMatlab()
 ~~~~
 This scripts should print a `1 2 3` vector, but only if the `yarp` bindings are working correctly.

+If executing this script you obtain a "Invalid MEX-file ..." error, please check how to solve this problem in [the related FAQ question in robotology-superbuild's README](../README.md#how-do-i-solve-the-invalid-mex-file--error-message-on-linux-when-using-matlab-or-simulink-libraries).

 ## Octave